 The importance of orthodontic evaluation in early childhood

-For many patients, headgear worn at home can help with an underbite, while a retainer-like appliance called a bionator can help treat severe overbite in young children.
-These devices can also help permanent teeth grow in properly, making alignment treatments, such as braces or clear aligner trays, much easier in the future.
+For many patients, wearing headgear at home can correct an underbite, while a retainer-like appliance called a bionator can address severe overbites in young children.
+These devices also promote proper growth of permanent teeth, making future alignment treatments such as braces or clear aligner trays much easier and more effective.

 Risks of neglecting orthodontic treatment